 Hair loss is something that happens to men and women alike, and today it seems like the ladies are even more prone to hair fall and thinning than ever before.
 Researchers have found that less than half of all women go through their lives with a full head of hair.1

 But how is this possible?
 Women are less likely than men to suffer from alopecia (hereditary hair loss) due to their production of testosterone.
 However, that doesn’t mean they are immune from becoming … follically challenged.
 If you’re noticing that your hair is thinning out more as you age, you might be contributing to the problem without even realizing it – and you might be able to stop it.
-So ladies, listen up – here are seven common habits that may be destroying your hair:
+So ladies, listen up – here are seven common habits that may be destroying your hair (plus, some ancient remedies for hair loss):

 1. Poor Diet